 Figure 6.1.3.2-1 Handling of MT service with Paging Cause in RRC_Inactive mode

 1. NG-RAN receives the DL data (control plane data and/or user plane data) in RRC_Inactive mode.
 If handling of MT service with Paging Cause is supported by NG-RAN, NG-RAN determines the Paging Cause based on the Paging Cause field included in the CN tunnel header of an incoming DL PDU.
-Alternatively, the NG-RAN determines the Paging Cause based on specific 5QI (i.e. 5QI=1 or 5) of the QoS flows for the downlink data packet.
+Alternatively, the NG-RAN determines the Paging Cause based on specific 5QI and ARP of the QoS flows for the downlink data packet and the corresponding PPI in the CN tunnel header.

-Editor's note: Since all the IMS signalling is transmited in specific QoS Flow, it is FFS whether specific 5QI value can be used to determine the paging cause for voice service.

 NG-RAN sends the paging message with the Paging Cause.

 6.1.3.3 Handling of MT service with Paging Cause in EPS